raim-io/docker-crud-sql/README.md

-# Getting started
+# Docker application with CRUD capabilities using SQL databases

-This repository is a sample application for users following the getting started guide at https://docs.docker.com/get-started/.

-The application is based on the application from the getting started tutorial at https://github.com/docker/getting-started
+Sample application for users following the getting started guide at [Docker](https://docs.docker.com/get-started/).
+Based on the application from the getting started tutorial at [Docker](https://github.com/docker/getting-started)